aumouvantsillage/guillaume.baierouge.fr/src/2014-07-27-mozilla-tcp.md

 As a consequence, I regularly need to change the orientation of the tablet.

 Sometimes, the user interface responds with a small delay, or does not respond at all.
-I often need to repeat the swipe gesture several times to [open the notification tray](https://support.mozilla.org/en-US/kb/navigating-your-firefox-os-phone#w_see-your-notifications).
+For instance, I often need to repeat the swipe gesture several times to [open the notification tray](https://support.mozilla.org/en-US/kb/navigating-your-firefox-os-phone#w_see-your-notifications).

 In the web browser, the address bar is attached to the top of the current page.